-The Audit committee of the Board of Directors has furnished the following report on its activities during the fiscal year ended June 30, 2004.
+The Audit committee of the Board of Directors has furnished the following report on its activities during the fiscal year ended June 30, 2005.
 The report is not deemed to be "soliciting material" or "filed" with the SEC or subject to the SEC's proxy rules or to the liabilities of Section 18 of the Exchange Act, and the report shall not be deemed to be incorporated by reference into any prior or subsequent filing under the Securities Act of 1933 or the Exchange Act except to the extent that we specifically incorporate it by reference into any such filing.

 The Audit Committee oversees the financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial reporting process, principles and internal controls as well as preparation of our financial statements.
 The audit committee is comprised of Mr. Stephen Breckenridge (chairman), Mr. Philip Johnston, Professor David de Kretser and Professor Paul Nestel, each of whom is an independent director as defined by the applicable Nasdaq and SEC rules.
-The audit committee held seven meeting during the fiscal year ended June 30, 2004.
+The audit committee held 8 meetings during the fiscal year ended June 30, 2005.

-In fulfilling its responsibilities, the Audit Committee appointed independent auditors Ernst & Young for the fiscal year ended June 30, 2004.
+In fulfilling its responsibilities, the Audit Committee appointed independent auditors BDO for the fiscal year ended June 30, 2005.
 The Audit Committee reviewed and discussed with the independent auditors the overall scope and specific plans for their Audit.
-The Audit Committee also review and discussed with the independent auditors and with management our financial statements and the adequacy of our internal controls.
+The Audit Committee also reviewed and discussed with the independent auditors and with management our audited financial statements and the adequacy of our internal controls.
 The Audit Committee met with the independent auditors, without management present, to discuss the results of our independent auditor's audits, their evaluations of our internal controls and the overall quality of our financial reporting.

-In connection with the audit of the fiscal year ended June 30, 2004, Ernst & Young, the Company's independent auditors, informed our Board of Directors that they believe that the personnel and management of Novogen who perform our accounting and financial reporting functions pursuant to the Services Agreement are not sufficiently expert in U.S. GAAP and the requirements of the SEC and the Public Company Accounting Oversight Board and that this lack of expertise represents a material weakness in the operation of our internal control over financial reporting.
+In 2004, the Company determined that the personnel and management of Novogen who perform our accounting and financial reporting functions pursuant to the Services Agreement are not sufficiently expert in U.S. GAAP and the requirements of the SEC and the Public Company Accounting Oversight Board and that this lack of expertise represents a material weakness in the operation of our internal control over financial reporting.

-Ernst & Young also noted that our system of financial reporting was not designed to prepare financial statements in accordance with U.S. GAAP and that our system of internal control, in particular our processes to review and analyze elements of the financial statement close process and prepare consolidated financial statements in accordance with U.S. GAAP, has not reduced to a relatively low level the risk that errors in amounts that would be material in relation to those financial statements may occur and may not be detected within a timely period by management in the normal course of business.
+In addition, our system of financial reporting was not designed to prepare financial statements in accordance with U.S. GAAP and our system of internal control, in particular our processes to review and analyze elements of the financial statement close process and prepare consolidated financial statements in accordance with U.S. GAAP, has not reduced to a relatively low level the risk that errors in amounts that would be material in relation to those financial statements may occur and may not be detected within a timely period by management in the normal course of business.

-In this regard, Ernst & Young have recommended that Novogen engage personnel with expertise or train existing personnel in the following areas:
+In this regard, we recommended that Novogen engage personnel with expertise or train existing personnel in the following areas:

-- U.S. GAAP; - financial reporting in accordance with the SEC regulations; - · requirements of the Public Company Accounting Oversight Board; and - application of technical accounting pronouncements.
+- U.S. GAAP: - financial reporting in accordance with the SEC regulations; - requirements of the Public Company Accounting Oversight Board; and - application of technical accounting pronouncements.